-- If any undersized bearings are used, make sure they are fitted to the proper journals. - 2.
-Crankshaft. - 3.
-Lower main bearing inserts to the main bearing caps.
+- 1. Upper main bearing inserts to the block. - ?
+Important - If any undersized bearings are used, make sure they are fitted to the proper journals. - 2.
+Crankshaft. - Lower main bearing inserts to the main bearing caps.

 - Main bearing clearance.
 Refer to GENERAL ENGINE MECHANICAL (SEC.
-6A). - Apply engine oil to the main bearing inserts. - 4.
-Main bearing caps (except rear cap) and bolts to the block.
+6A). - Apply engine oil to the main bearing inserts. - Main bearing caps (except rear cap) and bolts to the block.